Cultivating loving attention toward pain with a skilled practitioner creates sustainable change and personal freedom.

 - I majored in psychology at Georgia State University.
 My graduate degree is in Transpersonal Counseling Psychotherapy from Naropa University.

-- I’m a licensed Professional Counselor.
+- I’m a licensed Professional Counselor in Colorado.

 - My graduate internship was at The Blue Bench, formerly known as the Rape Assistance and Awareness Program.